shavitbit/ant-simulation/README.md

 # Ant Simulation (still in development)

 Ant Simulation is a Python-based project that simulates the behavior of ants to find the fastest way to collect food using a combination of parameters.
-The simulation can be run both with a graphical user interface (GUI) using Matplotlib and via a command-line interface (CLI).
+The simulation can be run with a graphical user interface (GUI) using Matplotlib, command-line interface (CLI) using argparse or application programming interface (API) using Flask.
 ## Simulation Objects

 ## Features